-In the few days of the summit, Jasna builded great relationships.
-“I even have the feeling we created a little entrepreneurial family with people from the US, Germany, Slovenia and we still see each other.
-I did a little collaboration with one of them, so I think this is one of the most beautiful and inspiring entrepreneurial events you really can do,” she tells us.
+The GES helped Jasna build lasting relationships that continue to support her work today.
+“I even have the feeling we created a little entrepreneurial family with people from the U.S., Germany, Slovenia – and we still see each other.
+I even did a little collaboration with one ofthem,” Jasna says.
+“So I think this is one of the most beautiful and inspiring entrepreneurial events you really can do.”